xdeng7/redwood_open3d_3dreconstruction/README.md

 ![img_integrate](imgs/Screenshot_2021-01-31.png)

-At last, the generated ply ojbect is in the 'datasets/YOUR_DATA_NAME/scene/integrated.ply'
+At last, the generated 3d ojbect is in the 'datasets/YOUR_DATA_NAME/scene/integrated.ply'

 ## Visualize 3D objects
 [MeshLab](https://www.meshlab.net/#download) is suggested to view the 3D object.